nathanaelbosch/ProbNumDiffEq.jl/paper/paper.md

 # Statement of need

 Filtering-based probabilistic numerical ODE solvers have been an active field of research for the past decade, but their application in practical simulation and inference problems has been limited.
-ProbNumDiffEq.jl aims to help close this gap.
+ProbNumDiffEq.jl aims to bridge this gap.
 ProbNumDiffEq.jl implements probabilistic numerical methods as performant, documented, and easy-to-use ODE solvers inside the well-established DifferentialEquations.jl ecosystem [@rackauckas2017differentialequations].
 Thereby, the package benefits from the extensive testing, documentation, performance optimization, and functionality that DifferentialEquations.jl provides.
 Users can easily find help and examples regarding many features that are not particular to ProbNumDiffEq.jl in the DifferentialEquations.jl documentation,